Product

 European Sustainability Reporting Standards (ESRS)

 The exact disclosure requirements, reporting standards and data points, which CSRD-scoped undertakings must follow and align their sustainability reporting with, are further specified in the set of European Sustainability Reporting Standards (ESRS) adopted by the European Commission as delegated acts in accordance with CSRD.
-Drafted by the European Financial Reporting Advisory Group (EFRAG), the standards are intended to provide supplementary guidance for reporting by the companies within the scope of the CSRD in order to ensure that the information reported is consistent, relevant, comparable, reliable, and easy to access.
+Drafted by the European Financial Reporting Advisory Group (EFRAG), the standards are intended to provide a common framework and guidance for reporting by the companies within the scope of the CSRD in order to ensure that the information reported is consistent, relevant, comparable, reliable, and easy to access.

 There are three main categories of ESRS: